MasonEgger-Edu/Infrastructure-As-Code-Intro/part1/README.md

 Output variables are used to get data back to the user at the end of a state execution or to feed into other terraform modules.
-The code below uses the DigitalOcean data source defined above to get the droplet limit of the user who is associated with the token that is passed in.
+The code below uses the DigitalOcean data source defined above to get the droplet limit of the user associated with the token that is passed in.
 If we wanted to look at other data associated with the account, we could just lookup what other attribute we want to access in the [documentation](https://www.terraform.io/docs/providers/do/d/account.html).